SharePoint/sp-dev-training-spfx-getting-started/Demos/03-webpart/README.md

     After provisioning the folders required for the project, the generator will install all the dependency packages using NPM.

-1. When NPM completes downloading all dependencies, run the project by executing the following command:
+1. When NPM completes downloading all dependencies, install the developer certificate by executing the following command:

+    ```shell
+    gulp trust-dev-cert
+    ```

+1. Run the project by executing the following command:

     ```shell
     gulp serve